Global economic slowdown in real danger of persisting

 "For now though, the U.S. is once again feeling the brunt of the latest round of the deflationary 'pass the parcel', which has been plaguing the global economy since 2008."

-The real worry in the near term centers around emerging markets, which have carried global growth in recent years.
+The real worry in the near term centres around emerging markets, which have carried global growth in recent years.

 An unprecedented borrowing binge by the Chinese authorities to fuel infrastructure development has propped up growth in the world's second largest economy throughout the most trying times for developed economies since the global financial crisis.